 We’ll also delete some other files that can cause conflicts with Liferay when it’s deployed.

-Remove the following files from
+Remove the following directories and files from

 Delete the following in

 Now that we’ve added all of the necessary dependencies and removed unnecessary files, it’s time to deploy Liferay.